 We used this velocity data to evaluate whether the collapsed block moved prior to collapse - with a null hypothesis that the block moved no more than the surrounding 'stable' (non-glacierized) bedrock.
-We tracked the motion of a medial bedrock ridge to measure the motion of the underlying bedrock, which is independent from the flow of the overlying glaciers.
+A medial bedrock ridge near the center of the collapsed block provides motion of the underlying rock, rather than simply flow of the overlying glaciers.
 We divided the collapse block into three different regions alongside a zone of stable ground, and create a time series of average displacement for each zone.